ganeshbytecoder/bytecoder-interview-preparation/module1/src/main/java/com/bytecoder/DataEngineering/Ml_Models.md

 As a **Senior Data Engineer** in 2024, it's important to stay ahead of industry trends and be proficient in the most in-demand tools and technologies.
 Here are some of the best tools and technologies that you should focus on to enhance your skill set in 2024:

+Iceberg and Delta Lake are the most important tools for data engineering in 2024.

 ### 1. **Data Warehousing and Lakehouse Tools**
    - **Apache Iceberg/Delta Lake**: Both Iceberg and Delta Lake provide advanced capabilities for handling large-scale data in a lakehouse architecture, offering transactional support and better data management.
    - **Amazon Redshift / Google BigQuery / Snowflake**: Mastering modern cloud-based data warehouses is essential.
 Snowflake continues to grow in popularity for its simplicity and performance.